What are Blockchain Rollups?

-If you are finding it hard to wrap your head around blockchain rollups, this article helps you.
-Here, we explain everything you need to know about blockchain rollups.
+If you are finding it hard to wrap your head around blockchain rollups.
+Here’s everything you need to know about layer 2 solution: blockchain rollups.

-We can post two types of information on the Ethereum mainnet – transactions and data.
+We can post two types of information on most blockchains: transactions and data.
 The storage of transaction information and on-chain processing can be heavy for the mainnet.
 On the other hand, data resulting from a transaction is less heavy and remains the same no matter the number of transactions.
 It is similar to how a cheque weighs the same irrespective of the amount on it.

-So, instead of storing a whole transaction and processing it, we can store data that includes a bunch of transactions.
+So, instead of storing a whole transaction and processing it, blockchain rollups push all of those transactions together.
 Processing transactions off-chain and only submitting the resulting data to the mainnet can help the network process more transactions.
 There are two benefits to this – off-chain processing reduces the burden on the mainnet and one single data can hold multiple transactions.

 ZK or Zero Knowledge rollups help scale the Ethereum mainnet by moving computation and storage off-chain.
 ZK-rollups chain is an off-chain protocol that is built on top of the Ethereum blockchain.